amadr-95/linkshade/README.md

 - [x] Implement Google/GitHub Oauth
 - [x] Avoid unlogged users to use the /short-urls endpoint after X times (rate limit)
+- [ ] Implement rate limit for logged users too
 - [ ] Postgres cronjob for removing expired public urls
-- [ ] Check for unexpected changes in the backend.
+- [x] Check for unexpected changes in the backend.
 What happens if someone change the input type in the date field?, disabled buttons, etc
 - [x] Avoid sending the userId to the front-end (model).
 Get it from the authenticationService when deleting a user
 - [ ] Unit tests
 - [ ] Integration tests